AanisN10/Backend_Project_API/README.md

 ## Example demo run

 1. Randomize Quiz

-   - Method: `GET`
+   - Method: `POST`
    - URL: `localhost:8080/quizzes/random?userName=UserA&numberOfQuestions=3`
    - Created a quiz randomized with 3 questions for user UserA.

 2. Start quiz

    - Method: `GET`
    - URL: `localhost:8080/quizzes/startQuiz/2`
    - this will start the quiz with id 2.

 3. Display Question

    - Method: `GET`
    - URL: `localhost:8080/quizzes/displayQuestion/quizId/0`
    - this will display the first question of the quiz

 4. User answer to quiz

    - Method: `POST`
    - URL: `localhost:8080/quizzes/takeQuiz/2`
    - this allows the user to answer the first question of the quiz, continue until questions have been answered.
    - Example:
      ```json
      {
-          "questionNumber": 0 ,
+       "questionNumber": 0,
-          "userAnswer" : "B"
+       "userAnswer": "B"
      }
      ```

 5. Finish Quiz

    - Method: `GET`
    - URL: `localhost:8080/quizzes/finishQuiz/2`
    - this will end quiz 2

 6. Check quiz

    - Method: `GET`
    - URL: `localhost:8080/quizzes/2`
    - this will show all the questions as well as the users response, the user would be allowed to change the answers to previous responses if the quiz is not finished.

 7. Display result

    - Method: `GET`
    - URL: `localhost:8080/quizzes/quizId/result?trainerName=Thibyaa`
    - This will display the user's score for that given trainer and that trainer's bio.

 8. Display total

    - Method: `GET`
    - URL: `localhost:8080/quizzes/allResults?trainerName=Anna`
    - This will display the accumulated scores for all finished quizzes for a specific trainer

 9. Display all quizzes for user
    - Method: `GET`
    - URL: `localhost:8080/quizzes/allQuizzes?userName=UserA`
    - This will display the quizzes associated with UserA, can be used to allow the user to resume a quiz or look at completed ones

 ## Example Routes

 ### Questions

 - **Get All Questions:**

   - Method: `GET`
   - URL: `/questions`

 - **Get Question by ID:**

   - Method: `GET`
   - URL: `/questions/{id}`

 - **Create New Question:**

   - Method: `POST`
   - URL: `/questions`
   - Request Body: JSON with question details